 Moving Sacramento Forward

-Since 1995, the Downtown Sacramento Partnership (DSP) has served as the voice of Downtown, led the revitalization for the urban core, and has been a driving force in moving Sacramento forward.
+Since 1995, Downtown Sacramento Partnership has served as the voice of downtown, led the revitalization for the urban core, and has been a driving force in moving Sacramento forward.

 Our mission drives us: Make Downtown Sacramento a better place to live, work, play and invest.
 Downtown drives our regional economy and is a source of civic pride.
 We consistently strive to move Sacramento forward through effective public-private collaboration and serve as the collective voice for downtown property owners.
 We believe that cities are built for people – downtown’s residents, visitors, and workforce.

-DSP is a private, non-profit organization dedicated to the improvement of the central business district.
-Our mission is to establish Downtown Sacramento as the premier arts, entertainment, business and cultural destination of the greater Sacramento region through effective public-private collaboration for the benefit of residents, visitors and investors.
+Downtown Sacramento Partnership is a private, non-profit organization dedicated to the improvement of the central business district.
+Our mission is to establish downtown Sacramento as the premier arts, entertainment, business and cultural destination of the greater Sacramento region through effective public-private collaboration for the benefit of residents, visitors and investors.
 The Property Based Improvement District (PBID) provides a unified voice for the 176 property owners and over 400 retail businesses located within the 66-block district.
-Together, the constituents work for the advancement of Downtown by strengthening relationships with local and regional governments and citizen-based organizations in a public-private partnership.
+Together, the constituents work for the advancement of downtown by strengthening relationships with local and regional governments and citizen-based organizations in a public-private partnership.